JCGuest/JCGuest.github.io/_posts/2019-12-03-how_to_build_a_sinatra_web_app.markdown

 ```

-### Models Are Next
+### Models
 Models are ruby classes that will inherit from ActiveRecord which will give them the functionality they will need for all the associations that are very important to the app.
-These valuable and almost magical associations are achieved using abstractions like has_many and belongs_to.
-Another important ingredient here is has_secure_password which will give the class a secure password with the bcrypt gem.
-Here are my models:
+These valuable and almost magical associations are achieved using abstractions like ``` has_many ``` and ``` belongs_to ```.
+Another important ingredient here is ``` has_secure_password ``` which will give the class a secure password with the "bcrypt" gem:

 ```